kammitama5/kammitama5.github.io/_posts/2023-04-28-Friday-April-28th.md

 be in, and where all the people lived who I would sneak away to see talks from online from the comfort of my home.
 It was incredible!
 It was all happening here!

+## Quite a few mentors
+- I met quite a few mentors there, including an isogenist Professor from Singapore who remembered me from Zoom!
+I also met rock-star Luca, and even sat with a professor and researcher from NIST at the banquet dinner, who told me about his own path, which was surprisingly similar to mine in terms of the pivoting and obstacles.
+It was *so* encouraging.
+I also learned that apparently European bread and chocolate is a pretty great combination after being coaxed to try some.
+- I remember chatting with an Israeli researcher about how much I had wanted to do this for the longest time, and how much tougher it had been for me to join the community and to find my way, and he responded by saying that "nothing that is truly worth something is easy".
+It warmed my heart!
+I had another moment when I wanted to turn into a ball of tears when a friend of mine excitedly told me that she had presented her first talk ever at this conference workshop, and we both celebrated presenting together.
+"We are doing the thing!"
+I said excitedly.
+There was so much of that!
+It was just the kind of space where you could celebrate the achievements of everyone, no matter how big or small.
+- What was best is that I totally was certain I was an isogenist after going there, regardless of what anyone outside the community thought, it was pretty clear the people *in* the community wanted me there.
+And that feeling was incredible!

 ## The Way Back
 - On the way back, I got stuck in Atlanta for a night, because of a flight delay from Paris, so they put us up in the hotel for the evening.
 - In the morning, unfortunately, after being on such large planes, I had my first claustrophobia panic attack, and I learned a bit about more